torchbox/verdant-rca/docs/HOWTO.md

 Model fields where a choice is available will require the implementer to define a list of key/value pairs for each choice.
 The Value may not be human readable, so for output on a template, conversion to human readable versions is done via the standard Django method here: https://docs.djangoproject.com/en/dev/ref/models/instances/#django.db.models.Model.get_FOO_display

 So to output a field `my_choice` in your template you'd need: `{{ self.get_my_choice_display }}` (note that parenthesis aren't necessary)

+## Troubleshooting / Idiosyncrasies

+* 	New installations of Verdant will appear to have no means of creating a first page.
+To solve: User needs to visit /admin/pages/2 and start from there.

+* 	Foreign key fields linked to other first-class Verdant citizens, e.g Images or Documents, declare "related_name='+'" in the ForeignKey definition.
+This is clumsy but necessary.
+It creates a bogus link to avoid a reference back to the object in which it is defined.

+* 	You can't create a Field at any point in the site, with the same name as an existing Model . e.g if you create a News page/template with a field "Author", you will run into difficulties if you also have a separate template/Page model tcalled "Author."

+	The solution is to manually namespace.
+Rather than creating a template/Page called "Author", call it "AuthorPage".
+(This of course means you can't then create a separate template on which you have a field called AuthorPage, but hey ho).